-Welcome to the Full frame vs. crop frame DSLR camera debate!
+Welcome to the full-frame vs. crop-frame DSLR camera debate!

 I can just imagine how the meeting went when the executives at the Canon marketing department sat down and tried to think of a way to make their new DSLR seem ultra-incredible and make everyone else's camera seem like it was half a camera.

 Sometimes, politically correct photographers will refer to full frame and crop frame with these names, so they are handy to know.

 The Benefits of Full Frame DSLR Cameras

 You may have noticed that although your point-and-shoot has an f/1.8 lens, it is nearly impossible to accomplish short depth-of-field on most point-and-shoots.

-Full Frame Advantage #3: Viewfinder Brightness.
-Because full frame cameras use larger lenses, they can produce a brighter viewfinder image.
+Because full-frame cameras use larger lenses, they can produce a brighter viewfinder image.
 Very handy.

-Those who simply prefer a crop sensor camera cannot get all the same ultra high-end features available on the full frame bodies.
+Those who simply prefer a crop sensor camera cannot get all the same ultra high-end features available on the full-frame bodies.
 Ugh!

 The Drawbacks to Full Frame DSLR Cameras

-Just know that SOME wildlife photographers choose a crop frame camera to get the extra zoom and landscape photographers almost universally prefer full frame, even though a crop frame camera can achieve the same wide angle of view by buying a wide angle lens built for a crop frame camera, like the fantastic Nikon 10-24mm.
+Just know that SOME wildlife photographers choose a crop frame camera to get the extra zoom and landscape photographers almost universally prefer full frame, even though a crop frame camera can achieve the same wide angle of view by buying a wide-angle lens built for a crop frame camera, like the fantastic Nikon 10-24mm.

 The sensor itself barely adds any weight to the DSLR, but it requires larger, heavier, and more expensive lenses.

 Therefore, crop sensor DSLR cameras have a greater variety of lenses available to them.

 What this Means for Buying Lenses

-However, (and it's a big however), if you put a DX lens on a full frame body, you'll see that a significant portion of the edge of the frame is black.
+However, (and it's a big however), if you put a DX lens on a full-frame body, you'll see that a significant portion of the edge of the frame is black.

-The only difference between Canon and Nikon in this regard is that Canon's crop sensor lenses won't even mount on a full frame Canon, and the Nikon crop sensor lenses will mount just fine but the functionality is mostly useless.
+The only difference between Canon and Nikon in this regard is that Canon's crop sensor lenses won't even mount on a full-frame Canon.
+On the other hand, the Nikon crop sensor lenses will mount just fine but the functionality is mostly useless.